• Skip to primary navigation

 Easy coconut oil chocolate bark recipe with Organix gingerbread men and fruit stars - fun Christmas treat for kids

-For more delicious and fun food ideas for the festive season, check out the Christmas Food section here on the Eats Amazing blog or pop over and follow my Christmas Pinterest boards for lots more fun ideas from around the web; Christmas, Cute Christmas Food Ideas and Healthy Christmas Food.
+For more delicious and fun food ideas for the festive season, check out our Healthy Christmas Food and more general Christmas Food collections here on the Eats Amazing blog or pop over and follow my Christmas Pinterest boards for lots more fun ideas from around the web; Christmas, Cute Christmas Food Ideas and Healthy Christmas Food.

 Do you have any favourite Christmas recipes to cook with your little ones?
 Why not share them on social media and join in the conversation by using the #NoJunkJourney or #FoodYouCanTrust hashtags.